New MIT podcast explores the promise and peril of data

 Faculty

-Dean Eckles is the Mitsubishi Career Development Associate Professor and an Associate Professor of Marketing at MIT Sloan.
+Dean Eckles is the William F. Pounds Associate Professor of Management and an Associate Professor of Marketing at MIT Sloan.
 He is affiliate faculty at the Institute for Data, Systems & Society in the Schwarzman College of Computing.

 His substantive research examines people's interactions with and through communication technologies, especially the ways these technologies mediate, amplify, and direct social influence.
 This work sometimes requires or benefits from new analytical methods, so Eckles also works on applied statistics, design of field experiments, and causal inference.